Adderall for Studying: Is it Worth it?

 This means it is risky to own, and that it is frequently supplied by shady sources who might sell adulterated or impure products.
-Moreover, the use of un-prescribed drugs might be tested by some employers, sporting organisations, or academic institutions.
+Also, the use of un-prescribed drugs might be tested by some employers, sporting organisations, or academic institutions.

+And, as Adderall is comprised of amphetamines, it can cause dependence or addiction if it is used regularly.
 Most studies indicate that dependence is not frequent - but, as mentioned, most studies are undertaken on people who have been prescribed Adderall.

 Those who do not have a psychiatric disorder or those who do not have a deficiency in the neurotransmitters Adderall increases may run a greater risk of addiction.

-'Natural nootropics' are fast growing in popularity among both experienced nootropic and new users.
+Natural nootropics are fast growing in popularity among both experienced nootropic and new users.
 Why?
 Because they can deliver similar results but by using natural, herbal or protein-based ingredients.

-But, as it's from a naturally occurring protein rather than a synthetic pharmaceutical, it can arguably cause less of the side-effects associated with Adderall.
+Brainzyme, for example, uses tyrosine, which has been found to boost dopamine in the brain in a similar way to Adderall.
+But, as it's from a naturally occurring protein rather than a synthetic pharmaceutical, it can arguably cause less of the side effects associated with Adderall.

 Conclusion: Adderall for studying